 The nature of the Environmental Design Competition changes every year.
 In the past, the competition involved treating water through the construction of filters with household objects.
 The final treated water was graded based on various parameters, such as turbidity and hardness.
 In 2013, the competition was more related to hydraulics than water treatment.
 It involved designing a wastewater collection system based on a set of given criteria.
 The system was constructed with clear PVC pipes and assembled on the day of the competition at PSWC.
 A mixture of soil and water was poured in to test the system for leaks, discharge, and overall efficiency.
 Out of the 17 schools participating at PSWC, USC took first place.
-We are excited to keep this title at PSWC in 2014!
+The competition again focused on water treatment in 2014, where our team came in 5th place.

 For more information and updates, check out the Environmental Design Team Blog.